-The reclamation schedules for the Open Pit and Waste Rock Pile (RO pond) are contingent on successful completion of the Open Pit water body treatment.
-Water treatment began in 2020, and will continue for an additional three to 4 years (completed by 2024).
-Following water treatment, AP-27 requires meeting Performance Standard APS-1 which includes Trigger No. 1 (open pit pool exceeds 1,000 mg/L sulfate for a period of eight consecutive quarters) and Trigger No. 2 (open pit pool exceeds 600 mg/L sulfate but remains below 1,000 mg/L sulfate for a consecutive period of eight years (32 quarters)).
+The reclamation schedules for the Open Pit and Waste Rock Pile (RO pond) are contingent on successful completion of the Open Pit waterbody treatment as required by AP-27 (update is in progress by NMED).
+Water treatment began in 2021, and will continue for an additional three to 4 years (completed by 2025).
+Following water treatment, AP-27 requires meeting Performance Standard APS-1 which includes Trigger No. 1 (Open Pit pool exceeds 1,000 mg/L sulfate for a period of eight consecutive quarters) and Trigger No. 2 (Open Pit pool exceeds 600 mg/L sulfate but remains below 1,000 mg/L sulfate for a consecutive period of 8 years (32 quarters)), or according to requirements defined in the pending updated AP-27 permit.

-Reclamation of the Open Pit would proceed after the self-sustaining ecosystem assessment has been completed.
-The RO pond reclamation will be performed eight years after water treatment is completed and Performance Standard APS-1 has been met.
-The reclamation schedule for the ARD Treatment Facility is contingent on requirements to be specified in DP-55 renewal by the NMED (in progress).
+The RO Pond reclamation will be performed 8 years after water treatment is completed and Performance Standard APS-1 has been met.
+The reclamation schedule for the ARD Treatment Facility is contingent on requirements to be specified in DP-55 renewal by the NMED (2020).